DennisSoemers/StarCraft_IRTM/README.md

 # StarCraft_IRTM
-Repository for Information Retrieval and Text Mining Practical Assignment with StarCraft
+Repository for Practical Assignment with StarCraft for the Information Retrieval and Text Mining course of the Master Artificial Intelligence program at Maastricht University.